Paragon empowers your foundation or DAF to give directly to the foreign grantees of your choice with peace of mind.

 Our service includes pre-screening for any red flags, reducing the chance that you will pay for an Equivalency Determination that is unsuccessful.
 There is no membership fee.

 Neither Equivalency Determination nor Expenditure Responsibility is required to qualify foreign governmental entities for an international grant.
 Instead, specific documentation from a governmental grantee is obtained to demonstrate government ownership or control.
 Examples of governmental entities include public colleges and universities, cities, school districts, and water districts.
-In addition to required due diligence steps, Government Entity PLUS includes anti-terrorist financing screening (SDN search, etc.) at the Silver Vetting level and review of foreign country requirements affecting the grantmaker and grantee.
+In addition to required due diligence steps, Government Entity PLUS includes watch list screening (SDN search, etc.) at the Silver Vetting level and review of foreign country requirements affecting the grantmaker and grantee.

 Paragon's Equivalency Determination PLUS, Expenditure Responsibility PLUS, and Government Entity PLUS services include verifying compliance with foreign country requirements.
 Some countries, for example, require that a grantee obtain special registration, or secure specific information about the grantmaker prior to receiving foreign funding.
 Not meeting such requirements, where they exist, could put a grantee’s staff or operations at risk, or result in grant funds being sequestered by a foreign government.